Project

 Allow returning from require

-Added by rosenfeld (Rodrigo Rosenfeld Rosas) almost 13 years ago.
-Updated over 6 years ago.
+Added by rosenfeld (Rodrigo Rosenfeld Rosas) over 13 years ago.
+Updated about 7 years ago.

 Status: